shoui520/shoui520.github.io/multilingual_docs/es/routine.md

 It is kind of tricky to set it up, but let's go through it.

-First, you will need Yomichan.
+First, you will need Yomitan.

 Click on this [link](/yomitan) to read my guide on it.

-After you have set up Yomichan, follow the rest of these steps.
+After you have set up Yomitan, follow the rest of these steps.

 In your Chrome extension settings (`chrome://extensions`), enable "**Developer mode**" in the **top right**.